symbuzzer/Volte-Wifi-Calling-Enabler/README.md

-# VOLTE & WIFI Calling Enabler Magisk Module
+# VOLTE & WIFI Calling Enabler Magisk and KernelSU Module

 Should work all Android versions and UI's.